dkharlap/coding-guidelines/sql-server-database-coding-guidelines.md

-# Database Coding Conventions
+# Database Coding Guidelines

-## 1. General Coding Conventions
+## 1. General Coding Guidelines

 - Use **stored procedures** instead of inline SQL in application code to leverage performance and security benefits.